 Newlyweds, for example, may be more hopeful and optimistic about owning their first home together than say someone who has been living on their own for the past five years.
 Someone who is single may have less motivation to make a purchase than a newly married couple who are fantasizing about starting a family and a life together.
 Excitable newlyweds may be more willing to overlook more technical details and lean towards how the home makes them feel, whereas a single person might be less interested in getting caught up in emotion and therefore slower to put pen to paper and make an offer.

-Culture is defined as “the customs, arts, social institutions, and achievements of a particular nation, people, or other social groups,” and has a direct impact on why someone might choose to buy a home.
+Culture is defined as “the customs, arts, social institutions, and achievements of a particular nation, people, or other social groups,” and has a direct impact on why someone might choose to buy a home in surrey.

 For example, in Japan, four is considered to be an unlucky number and is meant to be avoided whenever possible.
 That’s because the Japanese character for the number four when sounded out is phonetically similar to the Japanese word for “death” – shi.
 Due to this, the Japanese actually developed a secondary character for the number four – yon.

 If you visit Japan, you might notice that some buildings will exclude the number four from their addresses or completely skip over the fourth floor, going straight from the third floor to the fifth.